berteh/synfig-import-labels/README.md

 ## Install

-Either decompress [plugin archive](https://github.com/berteh/import-audacity-labels-keyframes/archive/master.zip ) into your synfig plugins directory (in linux: home/<user>/.synfig/plugins), or `git clone https://github.com/berteh/import-audacity-labels-keyframes.git` in the same location.
+Decompress [plugin archive](https://github.com/berteh/import-audacity-labels-keyframes/archive/master.zip ) into your synfig plugins directory (in linux: home/<user>/.synfig/plugins)

+Another option is to clone [this repository](https://github.com/berteh/import-audacity-labels-keyframes.git) in the same location.

 Requirements: Python (Synfig is a recommended option) - more info on [Synfig Plugins page](http://wiki.synfig.org/wiki/Doc:Plugins#How_to_install_plugins)

 ## Configuration

-edit the settings.py for customisation:
+edit `settings.py` for customisation:

     AUDACITY_LABELS_FILE = "labels.txt" # audacity labels file name, must be located in your synfig project directory IMPORT_START = True					# set to True to import keyframe for start of label